Skip to main content

 Studio Visit with Johanna Drucker

-Johanna Drucker, author, book artist and UCLA professor visited our Brooklyn Navy Yard studio this past June 2019 to talk about our Melted Away project providing a wonderful opportunity to film the discussion that ensued.
+In 2020 as we were preparing for the Republican Convention that August, Johanna Drucker, author, book artist and UCLA professor emerita visited our Brooklyn Navy Yard studio to talk about our Melted Away projects.
+The conversation was fun and wide-ranging.

 July 25, 2016